jadeocr/jadeocr/README.md

 ## Contribute
-Contributions are very much appreciated!
+Thank you for reading this far and considering contributing!
+Contributions are very much appreciated, and they are what makes this project what it is!
+We are looking for contributions of features/feature requests, bug fixes, documentation fixes, and anything else you can think of!
+The best contributions are those that will add value to the user experience.
+If you need to get in touch, please see the [contact/help](#Contact/Help) section.

 Please take a look at the information below before contributing.
+Also, please take a look at the [code of conduct](https://github.com/TanayB11/chinese-ocr/blob/master/CODE_OF_CONDUCT.md).
+We expect that you follow these standards, and we will enforce them.
+Please report any violations by sending me an <a href='mailto: tanaybiradar24@gmail.com'>email</a>.

 ### Issues
 Browse through the [issues](https://github.com/TanayB11/chinese-ocr/issues) or submit one.
 Here are a couple guidelines to follow: